snehal-sharma/GoLang-Programming/Study Material/Slices/AppendNotes.md

 The append function in Go is a built-in function used to add elements to the end of a slice.
 It handles the dynamic resizing of the underlying array as needed and always returns a new slice, which must be stored in a variable, typically the original slice variable itself.

 **How append Works**
+* Basics : Length = number of elements the slice currently exposes.
+Capacity = how far the slice can grow before reallocation.
 * The behavior of append is primarily determined by the capacity of the original slice's underlying array.
 Slices in Go are dynamic, but they are backed by fixed-size arrays.
 A slice has both a length (the number of accessible elements) and a capacity (the total number of elements in the underlying array).
 When you call append(s, elements...):